 4. Never store credit cards or bank details online

 In normal life you would not share your bank or credit card details with tour neighbors, so why should you share them with your computer or mobile device.
 What happens if somebody gets hold of our device, or your information is compromised in any way?.
 Before you know it, your bank account will be empty and there will be nothing anybody can do about it.

 5. Do not use obvious passwords

-One of the easiest ways for anybody to get access to a device is because somebody has used an obvious password – for example, their name, their birthday, name of their favourite pet, or a simple set of sequential numbers.
+One of the easiest ways for anybody to get access to a device is because somebody has used an obvious password – for example, their name, their birthday, the name of their favorite pet, or a simple set of sequential numbers.

-Create strong unique passwords, using a combination of letters and numerals, change then frequently and never write then down where somebody else can see them.
+Create strong unique passwords, using a combination of letters and numerals, change them frequently and never write them down where somebody else can see them.